Syed Azizul Huq

-Syed Azizul Huq (সৈয়দ আজিজুল হক; 1 October 1912 – 11 February 1992), also known by his daak naam Nanna Mia (নান্না মিঞা), was a Bangladeshi politician and former Member of Parliament from Barisal-2 in 1986 and 1988 Bangladeshi general election.
-He was a member of the Provincial Council of East Pakistan, Minister of Commerce and Minister of Industry.
+Syed Azizul Huq (সৈয়দ আজিজুল হক; 1 October 1912 – 11 February 1992), also known by his nickname Nanna Mia (নান্না মিঞা), was a Bangladeshi politician and former member of parliament for Barisal-2 in the 1986 and 1988 Bangladeshi general elections.
+He was a member of the Provincial Council of East Pakistan, minister of commerce and minister of industry.

 Early life and education

 Azizul Huq was born on 1 October 1912 to a Bengali Muslim family known as the Syeds of Chakhar in the Sharif Bari of Chakhar, Banaripara, then located under the Backergunge District of the Bengal Province.
 His father, Syed Motahar Husayn, was descended from Syed Ataullah, who had inherited jagirs in the Barisal region after marrying Dulal Bibi, the daughter of Mir Qutb.

 He graduated from Khalishakotha School in 1928 and later from Brojomohun College.
 In 1932, he received his Bachelor of Arts degree from Calcutta Islamia College.
 During his time there, he became one of the founders of the All-Bengal Muslim Students Association and served as the president of its college branch.
-Huq was also a member of the Student Council Cabinet and the Secretary of Sports at the college.
+Huq was also a member of the Student Council Cabinet and the secretary of sports at the college.
 He received a Bachelor of Law from the Calcutta Law College.